 The Pension Cards and Ledgers that were saved by The Western Front Association are a valuable resource which will massively assist those undertaking research into aspects of those soldiers who served in the British Army in the First World War.

-In September 2019 a further set of 1 million records were published by the WFA's partners Ancestry on their Fold3 site.
-As WFA members will be aware, these records are available for free for WFA members by logging into the WFA's web site and following the links on the Pension Records pages.
+In September 2019 a further set of 1 million records, Soldiers Who were Killed, were published by the WFA's partners Ancestry on their Fold3 site.
+As WFA members will be aware, these records are available for free for WFA members by logging onto the WFA's website and following the links on the Pension Records pages.

-The records - as mentioned - are a fantastic resource for those undertaking either family research or research into a particular war memorial.
+As mentioned, the records are a fantastic resource for those undertaking either family research or research into a particular war memorial.
 By means of an example into the war memorial research I'd like to look at one name on one war memorial that was able to be researched in less than two minutes using the WFA's Fold3 Library.
 This has clarified the individual named on the war memorial - a puzzle that had only previously been guessed at, and would have taken many hours of research to fully resolve.

 The War Memorial at Kirkhamgate, near Wakefield is on a busy road and is not particularly unusual.
 It lists the names of 28 men from the local community who were killed in the First World War.
 These are listed using the surname and initials rather than full names, and do not detail the regiment the soldier served in.
 The only helpful feature to assist a researcher is the names are grouped by year of death.